awsdocs/aws-java-developer-guide-v2/doc_source/examples-simple-notification-service.rst

-To delete an |SNS| topic, first build a :aws-java-class:`DeleteTopicRequest <services/sns/model/DeleteTopicRequest>` object with the :code:`ARN` of the topic set as the :methodname:`topicArn()` method in the builder.
-Then, send the request object to |SNS| using :classname:`SnsClient`’s :methodname:`deleteTopic()` method.
-You can capture the result of this request as a :aws-java-class:`DeleteTopicResponse <services/sns/model/DeleteTopicResponse>` object, as demonstrated in the code snippet below.
+To delete an |SNS| topic, first build a :aws-java-class:`DeleteTopicRequest <services/sns/model/DeleteTopicRequest>` object with the ARN of the topic set as the :methodname:`topicArn()` method in the builder.
+Then send the request object to |SNS| by using the :methodname:`deleteTopic()` method of the :classname:`SnsClient`.
+You can capture the result of this request as a :aws-java-class:`DeleteTopicResponse <services/sns/model/DeleteTopicResponse>` object, as demonstrated in the following code snippet.

 **Imports**